o1-labs/docs2/docs/using-mina/install-wallet.md

 # Install a wallet

-Wallets allow you to store, send, & receive MINA.

 The Mina community has created a variety of different wallets.
 You can send and receive MINA using any of these wallets, but currently only Auro Wallet for Chrome supports interactions with zkApps.

 - [Auro Wallet (Chrome, Firefox, iOS, & Android)](https://www.aurowallet.com)